LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- Textures
 		- Texture atlas
 		- Replaces colors
+	- Each direction has a color difference
+		- Fake lighting
 - Everything 2
     - When under water, show the "top" of the water
 	- Glass blocks